maintenance

 Small vacuum cleaning fine coffee particles from the lower burr chamber

-3. Don’t let the vacuum tip touch the burr
+3. Keep the vacuum nozzle away from actually touching the burr

 Step 3: Brush Between Teeth

-3. A flashlight helps you see what you’re doing
+3. A flashlight really helps here—otherwise you’re working blind

 Cleaning the Grind Chute